beancount/fava/src/fava/help/budgets.md

 being taken over by a weekly budget, and so on.

 Fava displays budgets in both charts and reports.
-You can find a visualization of the global budget in the the `Net Profit` and `Expenses` charts for the `Income Statement` report.
+You can find a visualization of the global budget in the `Net Profit` and `Expenses` charts for the `Income Statement` report.

 The `Expenses` `Income Statement` report is a good starting point for getting